- Team ProMiller

 Accessibility & Transport

-One of the most challenging factors identified at Sasan, Gir is the lack of accessibility of the area along with modes of transportation.
+One of the most challenging factors identified by the hotel operations management companies working in Sasan, Gir is the lack of accessibility of the area along with modes of transportation.
 One can reach Sasan, Gir best by road however there is still scope for further improvement in it.
 The government is currently promoting the Public-Private Partnership (PPP) Model with help of GUJSAIL and Ministry of Civil Aviation in order to overcome this existing challenge.

 Gujarat has always been closely monitored when it comes to its tourism.
 While the intra state tourists have outnumbered the other segments of tourists by a large margin, the government of Gujarat along with the Forest and Environment department have collectively taken steps to encourage tourism in the state.
 For instance, the state government has announced special incentives for home stays.
 It is estimated that Gujarat will contribute to almost 5% towards India’s total GDP growth creating over 3 million jobs by 2025 and a majority of the same lies in development of tourism.
 Tourism safety and security at all tourism destinations, grievance-redressal mechanism, financial support for green projects have been a few focused areas which have increased current investment in tourist attractions in the state.
 Furthermore, to promote Sasan, Gir as a destination the government has created a special Eco-Tourism policy in areas such as Gir, Kutch, etc. to enhance the awareness of habitat and wildlife making Sasan, Gir an overall destination promoting wildlife as well as an overall business perspective.

-While there are major challenges present in Sasan, Gir in terms of accessibility and constant involvement of the Forest and Environment department, ProMiller has identified Sasan, Gir to be one of the upcoming lucrative destinations promoting Tourism and Hotel business which is bound to grow in future.
+While there are major challenges present in Sasan, Gir in terms of accessibility and constant involvement of the Forest and Environment department, we identify Sasan, Gir to be one of the upcoming lucrative destinations promoting tourism and hotel business which is bound to grow in future.
 While the demand of customers here is extremely diverse and the complexity of the overall offerings continues to create a challenging environment, the government and other key stakeholders in the region are constantly committed towards increasing the ease of doing overall business while concurrently safeguarding the wildlife- creating a blend of wildlife and eco-tourism.

 To know more, please reach out to us at firstname.lastname@example.org